ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-07-30-data-centric-ml.md

     source and target.

 Transfer learning is often an umbrella term, encompassing different techniques based on the availability of labels in the source and target domains.
-In this review, we specifically mean "transductive transfer learning," where the source and target tasks are the same (e.g. image classification), but the source and target domains are different (e.g., ImageNet and X-ray dataset have different marginal probabilities).
-This is usually the case when domain labels are available but the target domain labels are not ([Pan and Yang, 2009](#pan2009survey), [Weiss et al, 2016](#weiss2016survey), [Tan and San, 2018](#tan2018survey) and [Zhuang et al, 2020](#zhuang2020survey)).[^5] We can then define this approach as:
+They may either be transductive or inductive, and may also involve an unsupervised approach ([Zhuang et al, ](#zhuang2020survey)).
+Nevertheless, we can define transfer learning as:

 > Given a source domain $$\mathcal{D}_{S}$$ and learning task
 > $$\mathcal{T}_{S}$$, a target domain $$\mathcal{D}_{T}$$ and a learning task